 Investing in retirement, means you are putting your money to work, so that one day you won’t have to.

 Let me put it this way, if you built up $5 million for retirement, and your annual rate of return was 8%, you would be making $400,000(pre-tax) every year on the interest of your investments alone.
 That’s some pretty sweet cash!

 But, investing can be one of the most intimidating aspects of personal finance.
-So, if you aren’t in the habit, and maybe even a little nervous, here are a couple basic tips to get started.
+So, if you aren’t in the habit, and maybe even a little nervous, here are a couple basic tips to get started investing.

 - Invest in your employer-offered retirement plan.
 This is the easiest way to invest, because the money is automatically pulled out of your paycheck.
 You should definitely take advantage of this option if your employer offers a match on any of the money you put in there.

 - Invest in a Roth IRA.
-No matter if your employer offers a Roth IRA or not, you need to be investing in one.
-The reason for a Roth IRA, is that your money will grow, tax-free.
-That way, you won’t owe the government any money when you reach retirement age, and decide to start taking this money out… which is great!
+No matter if your employer offers a Roth IRA or not, you should be investing in one.
+Why?
+Because in a Roth IRA, your money will grow, tax-free.
+That way, you won’t owe the government any money when you reach retirement age and decide to start taking the money out.

 So, if you aren’t currently investing any of your money for retirement, it is time to get in the habit.